Judas [Child 23]

 * five places where the editors break words differently,

-* Sisam also notes that in line 22 omits "Crist" was originally written by the scribe but then marked for erasure.
+* Sisam says that in line 22 "Crist" was originally written by the scribe but then marked for erasure.
 This MAY indicate comparison of two texts of the ballad.
+But the mark Sisam thinks indicates text to be deleted is only a SINGLE mark, where most scribes would have used two (dots above at least two letters of "CST," not just one above "C"), so instead of an erasure mark, it might be a mistake

 * Sisam also considers line 27 to be intact; Child implies it is defective.